[accommodations] [atv tours] [canoeing] [community events] [fishing] [fishing report] [fly fishing]

 There are also major changes to the fishing zones across the province.
 Seasons have also changed.
 Slot sizes on some species have also changed.
 READ AND UNDERSTAND these regulations before going fishing!

-Full details can be obtained in the 2008 fishing regulation booklet available from authorized license outlets (but not from the MNR offices; it's not their job offering this info any longer) or at the following site: http://www.ene.gov.on.ca/envregistry/027028ex.htm .
+Full details can be obtained in the annual fishing regulation booklet available from authorized license outlets (but not from the MNR offices; it's not their job offering this info any longer) or at the following site: http://www.ene.gov.on.ca/envregistry/027028ex.htm .
 I URGE EVERYONE TO VOICE THEIR OBJECTIONS TO THIS REGULATION.

 Possible alternatives could include: